Sponsored link

 This is Drama Masks, a Bay Area performing arts column from a born San Franciscan and longtime theatre artist in an N95 mask.
 I talk venue safety and dramatic substance, or the lack thereof.

-If public perception were to be believed, one becomes a critic is to get into events for free.
+If public perception is to be believed, one becomes a critic to get into events for free.
 I’ll admit, it’s a welcome perk when, like me, you’re both broke and poor.
 In recent years, my patronage of the arts has greatly depended on my getting comped invites to events I otherwise wouldn’t be able to afford.
 That doesn’t change the fact I’m there to tell the public whether the event is worth their hard-earned money.
 Several companies will gladly 86 you from the press list without a rave.
 I’m happy to say that my reviews represent someone who’d rather sit out an opening than fawn all over horseshit just to get quoted in the press materials.

 So yeah, the comps are a great perk of being a critic.
 Being pleasantly surprised is an even better one.
-But supporting those who at least take risks is up there, too.

 Diedrick Brackens: gather tender night and Conjuring Power: Roots & Futures of Queer & Trans Movements at YBCA

-Our tour began with Diedrick Brackens: gather tender night, which brought the eponymous artist back to SF, where he says he “came of age.”
+Our tour began with Diedrick Brackens: gather tender night, which brought the eponymous artist back to SF, where he says he came of age.
 Elaborate loom pieces—all made of hand-dyed cotton and acrylic threads—depict silhouettes of Black bodies against various backdrops.
-Although not all are available to be seen from both sides, Brackens tells us they are all double-layered, making the image of one side different from its counterpart.
+Although not all are available to be seen from both sides, Brackens tells us they are all double-layered, making the image on one side different from its counterpart.
 Doing so often makes the silhouettes disappear from the image which they so prominently occupied on the flip side.
 One piece, depicting a silhouette chased up a tree by rabid dogs, spurred thoughts of how much one longs to remove Black bodies from certain situations on a broader canvas.

 We then followed our guides into the YBCA’s adjoining large space for Conjuring Power, a queer activist exhibit primarily composed of old posters and flyers—check out the old school Dykes on Bikes posters—alongside new works meant to provoke (Sofía Fabio Mendieta’s Trans Tonzantin is a line-cut redux of the classic Virgin Mary image), comfort (Crystal Mason’s video piece, Invocation for a Dream, is practically a motivational tape for queer kids), and dream big.

 Conjuring Power succeeds more as a history lesson, appropriate as it’s a collaboration with the GLBT Historical Society, reminding visitors that queer activism is as old as activism itself.
 It’s a testament to continuing a fight that’s become all the more important in recent years.
 Whether the works themselves inspire similar activism remains to be seen.
-One piece is shown to the outward-facing window to catch the eye of passers-by, but the window’s pattern obscures the image to the point that it’s hard to make out.
+One piece is shown on an outward-facing window to catch the eye of passers-by, but the window’s pattern obscures the image to the point that it’s hard to make out.

 The high ceilings and wide spaces of the YBCA served it well, as my Aranet4’s CO² readings never climbed any higher than 498ppm during the entire tour.
-In that sense, the two exhibits succeed in creating a safe space for Black and queer arts patrons.
-Both exhibits successfully make historical statements on their chosen subjects, but Conjuring Power works better as an historical document than a call to arms.
+In that sense, the two exhibits also succeed in creating a safe space for Black and queer arts patrons.
+Both exhibits successfully make historical statements about their chosen subjects, but Conjuring Power works better as an historical document than a call to arms.

 DIEDRICK BRACKENS: GATHER TENDER NIGHT and CONJURING POWER: ROOTS & FUTURES OF QUEER & TRANS MOVEMENTS both run through August 23 at the Yerba Buena Center for the Arts, SF.
 Tickets and more info here and here.